Henry1601/CTF-Writeup/README.md

 # CTF-Writeup

-This is my experiment of CTF challenges.
+This is my experience of CTF challenges.

 Hope you enjoy!